zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 [![app.png]({{site.url}}/assets/renderdoc/app.png)]({{site.url}}/assets/renderdoc/app.png)

-Assuming, of course, that you are either:
+Assuming, of course, that you are in one of these scenarios:
 * not running on ANV
 * running on ANV with [this MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/17309) applied so the app doesn't crash
 * not running on Lavapipe since, obviously, this bug doesn't exist there (R E F E R E N C E)